-Stephanie Jack is a mixed race Australian and Singaporean Chinese actor and multidisciplinary storyteller based in Tasmania.
+Stephanie Jack is a mixed race Australian and Singaporean Chinese actor and vocalist.
 Born into a family of adventurers, she has lived in six different countries and aboard a yacht.

 The program was unique in that it offered a semester in residency at the Moscow Art Theatre School, established in 1898 by Stanislavski and Danchenko.
 In Moscow, Stephanie trained in acting, ballet, fencing, and partner acrobatics by day, and performed a devised production of The Idiot to Russian audiences in the evening.

-Her no-budget semi-autobiographical short 'She'll Be Right' (2017) won Best First Short at the Los Angeles Underground Film Forum.
-Nespresso, Reebok, Eman Alajlan, TBS, Makartt Nails, Ahuixa Swimwear, and Education First are among her diverse modelling and commercial acting credits.
+Stephanie's own no-budget semi-autobiographical short 'She'll Be Right' (2017) won Best First Short at the Los Angeles Underground Film Forum.

-As a writer, Stephanie has contributed to Peril Magazine (Australia), Doyenne (Singapore), and Hapa Mag (USA).
-She writes a monthly column around multiculturalism in Tasmania for Forty South Magazine.
+As a writer, Stephanie has contributed to Peril Magazine (Australia), Doyenne (Singapore), and Hapa Mag (USA) and Forty South Magazine (Australia)

 Stephanie also goes by her Chinese name 卢恩典 ("lu en dian").